The Telltale Signs: When to Remove a Tree

 FAQs

-Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the bottom of the tree.
+The most common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the at the base of the tree.

-Is it safe to remove the tree by yourself?
+Is it safe to remove an entire tree on your own?

 Conclusion